mmkuang/grayclhn.github.io/blog/_posts/2013-06-07-incanter-update.md

       tcrossprod(qr.Q(QR)[, QR$pivot[seq_len(QR$rank)], drop = FALSE])
     }

-The first inverts *X'X* using the same algorithm in Incanter; the second uses a slightly better version but is basically the same, and the third uses the QR decomposition, just like R.
+The first inverts $X'X$ using the same algorithm in Incanter; the second uses a slightly better version but is basically the same, and the third uses the QR decomposition, just like R.

-From the mathematical definition, we can see that *P= PP*, a property called idempotence, which is an easy property to verify numerically.
+From the mathematical definition, we can see that $P= PP$, a property called idempotence, which is an easy property to verify numerically.
-Here's a set of 51 observations for 11 regressors (each column is *z* raised to the *p*th power for *p = 0, 1, 2,...,10* and *z* between zero and one).
+Here's a set of 51 observations for 11 regressors (each column is $z$ raised to the $p$th power for $p = 0, 1, 2,...,10$ and $z$ between zero and one).

     X <- outer(seq(0, 1, 0.02), 0:10, "^")